-Last week I decided it was time to scope out a few of my favorite local home decor stores and see what was being displayed in spring home decor.
-I loved what I saw and it’s given me some inspiration for moving forward.
+Last year I went on a research trip to scope out a few of my favorite local home decor stores and see what was being displayed in spring home decor.
+I loved what I saw and it gave me some inspiration for moving forward.
+I specifically found 3 beautiful and easy~to~use trends in spring home decor.
 Now I have some ideas about how to put my best spring home decor foot forward.
-So come with me as I show you the what’s being offered for this year’s spring home decor.
+So far this year, I’ve seen many of the same trends.
+I’m seeing pinks and blues and greens with some navy popping in.
+So come with me as I show you the what’s being offered again for this year’s spring home decor.

 3 Beautiful Easy-to-Use Trends in Spring Home Decor